Cameron-Grams/cloze-maker/README.md

 # The Cloze Maker

-This is a web-based tool meant to build Cloze Exercises ( fill in th  blank forms ) for teacher.
+This is a web-based tool meant to build Cloze Exercises ( fill in the blank forms ) for use by teachers.